zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[we0091234 / Chinese_license_plate_detection_recognition](https://github.com/we0091234/Chinese_license_plate_detection_recognition) - yolov5 车牌检测 车牌识别 中文车牌识别 检测 支持12种中文车牌 支持双层车牌
 ## Javascript

+* 【2025-12-14】[asyncapi / spec](https://github.com/asyncapi/spec) - The AsyncAPI specification allows you to create machine-readable definitions of your asynchronous APIs.
 * 【2025-12-09】[thedotmack / claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future sessions.
 * 【2025-12-06】[dimsemenov / PhotoSwipe](https://github.com/dimsemenov/PhotoSwipe) - JavaScript image gallery for mobile and desktop, modular, framework independent
 * 【2025-12-05】[ollm / OpenComic](https://github.com/ollm/OpenComic) - Comic and Manga reader, written with Node.js and using Electron